linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM.md

 Figure 2.1 is a partial listing of T-bill rates.
 Rather than providing prices of each bill, the financial press reports yields based on those prices.
 You will see yields corresponding to both bid and ask prices.
 The ask price is the price you would have to pay to buy a T-bill from a securities dealer.
 The bid price is the slightly lower price you would receive if you wanted to sell a bill to a dealer.
 The bid-ask spread is the difference in these prices, which is the dealer's source of profit.

 The first two yields in Figure 2.1 are reported using the bank-discount method.
 This means that the bill's discount from its maturity or face value is "annualized" based on a 360-day year, and then reported as a percentage of face value.
 For example, for the highlighted bill maturing on November 18, 2021, there are 127 days to maturity, and the yield under the column labeled "ASKED" is given as .045\%.
 This means that a dealer was willing to sell the bill at a discount from face value of .045\% × (127/360) = .0159\%.
-So a bill with \$10,000 face value could be purchased for \$10,000 × (1 - .000159) = 9,998.41.
+So a bill with \$10,000 face value could be purchased for \$10,000 × (1 - .000159) = \$9,998.41.
 To summarize, the price of the bill as a fraction of face value is

 $$
-\text {A s k p r i c e} = 1 - \text {A S K E D} \times \frac {\text {D a y s u n t i l m a t u r i t y}}{3 6 0}
+\text{Ask price} = 1 - \text{ASKED} \times \frac{\text{Days until maturity}}{360}
 $$ where the ASKED yield is expressed as a decimal (not as a percent).
 Similarly, with a BID yield of .055\%, a dealer would be willing to purchase the bill for  $10,000 \times (1 - .00055 \times 127 / 360) = \$ 9,998.06. $Notice that because prices and yields are inversely related, the higher bid yield reported in Figure 2.1 implies a lower bid price.$